 First appointment: What you should bring with you

 Ideally, you should come wearing athletic and comfortable clothing.
-If applicable, you should remember to get a prescription from your doctor for massage therapy treatments and bring
+If applicable, you should remember to get a prescription from your doctor for massage therapy and bring along any

 Getting the Most from Appointments: what you can do to maximize results